 For starters, we all need to practice interdependence this year, in our attempts to keep our communities safe.
 If you do choose to host or attend a party, practice social distancing — keep all gatherings outdoors, with enough space for people to keep 6 feet apart.
 Be mindful of how food is prepared and served.
 And of course, when you’re not actively eating, wear masks!

-In need of masks for yourself or loved ones?
-Check out our new Mighty Mask!
+In need of masks for yourself or your loved ones?
+Check out our Mighty Well Mask!

 2. Look Inward